SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-22-pandemic-in-retrospect.md

 ## Light at the end of the tunnel?

-My pessimistic depressive side _continually_ reminds me that when you can see the light at the end of the tunnel&hellip; you're _still in the tunnel._  That's what life has seemed like to me, for most of the last year.
+My anxious, pessimistic, depressive side continually reminds me that when you can see the light at the end of the tunnel&hellip; you're _still in the tunnel._  That's what life has seemed like to me, for most of the last year.
 What's it been like for you?

 The _Washington Post_ asked readers for their summaries. <sup id="fn1a">[[1]](#fn1)</sup>
-In my typically anxious and pessimistic view, the best came from 9-year-old Clarke Smith, which was also the favorite of the authors:
+In my typically pessimistic view, the best description came from 9-year-old Clarke Smith, who was also the favorite of the authors:

 > Like looking both ways before crossing the street and then getting hit by a submarine.